Chelsea vs. Liverpool (2021/22 Premier League, January 2) Betting Tips & Predictions

 Over 3.5 Cards in a Game (8/13)

-You won’t be getting very generous odds on over 3.5 cards, but 8/13 is solid enough for us to pull the trigger.
+You won’t be getting generous odds on over 3.5 cards, but 8/13 is solid enough for us to pull the trigger.

 Chelsea: Problems Continue to Pile Up

 Most of Chelsea’s issues are due to injuries, as several of Chelsea’s key men spent weeks sidelined, unable to help their side.
-Most notably, Chelsea missed Ben Chilwell, Ruben Loftus-Cheek, Thiago Silva, and Timo Werner for their bout against Brighton.
+Most notably, Chelsea missed Ben Chilwell, Ruben Loftus-Cheek, Thiago Silva, and Timo Werner in their bout against Brighton.